The Count: 1,040 calories, 72 grams fat, 3,470 milligrams sodium

-Club sandwiches can be deceptive, even with lean turkey or chicken meat.
-This one hides 1400 calories and a whole day's worth of saturated fat.
-Where are all those calories hiding?
+Club sandwiches are sneaky.
+Even with lean turkey or chicken, they can serve up a ton of calories and a whole day’s worth of saturated fat.
+Where is it all hiding?
 In the bacon, cheese, extra slice of giant bread, and mayo.
-Opt for a single-decker turkey sandwich, instead.
-Choose plenty of veggies and a few slices of avocado for great flavor.
+Opt for a single-decker turkey sandwich instead.
+Choose plenty of veggies and add a few avocado slices for flavor.

 In a pinch, you might think that just one order of fries -- and nothing else -- would be OK.
-Not necessarily.
-Large fries can have more than 1400 calories.
-That's like a whole loaf of white bread, with an extra bonus of unhealthy saturated fat.
+Not really.
+Large fries can have more calories than a whole loaf of white bread, with an extra bonus of unhealthy saturated fat.
 If you're jonesing for fries, just get a small.
-You'll save 1100 wasted calories.
+You'll save 788 calories.

-How bad can those little, cute burgers be?
-If you eat the whole order of them, pretty bad.
-A plate of four sliders can add up to 2310 calories.
-(That's more than you should consume in a full day!)
+How bad can those cute little burgers be?
+If you eat the whole order, pretty bad.
+A plate of 4 sliders at lunch leaves you just 440 calories to spare for the rest of your day.
 Solution?
 Don't eat the whole order.
 Pack up one or two in a doggie bag and have them tomorrow.

 You can skip the most fattening restaurant meals by reading the menu closely.
 Look for clues.
 Words like pan-fried, sautéed, battered, breaded, au gratin, cheesy, creamy, buttered, deep-fried, béarnaise, or crispy are usually signs of extra fat and calories.
 "Crisp" items are often deep-fried in oil.